rushealy-aws/aws-gs-digital-twin/README.md

 ## Introduction

-AWS Ground Station Digital Twin is a feature of the AWS Ground Station service that allows you to test and validate your satellite communications workflows in a simulated environment before deploying to production.
-This guide helps you get started with the AWS Ground Station service, configure uplink capabilities, work with customer-provided ephemeris (CPE) data, and troubleshoot common issues.
+AWS Ground Station Digital Twin provides an environment where you can test and integrate your satellite mission management and command and control software.
+The digital twin feature allows you to test scheduling, verification of configurations, and proper error handling without using production antenna capacity.
+Testing your AWS Ground Station integration with the digital twin feature enables you to have increased confidence in your system's ability to manage your satellite operations smoothly.
+It also allows you to test AWS Ground Station APIs without using production capacity or requiring spectrum licensing.

 For more detailed information, refer to the specific documentation sections in this repository.